TSA agents are working without pay at US airports due to another shutdown

 A shutdown of the U.S. Department of Homeland Security that took effect early Saturday impacts the agency responsible for screening passengers and bags at airports across the country.
 Travelers with airline reservations may be nervously recalling a 43-day government shutdown that led to historic flight cancellations and long delays last year.

-Transportation Security Administration officers are expected to work without pay while lawmakers remain without an agreement on Homeland Security's annual funding.
+Transportation Security Administration officers are expected to work without pay while lawmakers remain without an agreement on DHS’ annual funding.
 TSA officers also worked through the record shutdown that ended Nov.
 12, but aviation experts say this one may play out differently.

 Trade groups for the U.S. travel industry and major airlines nonetheless warned that the longer DHS appropriations are lapsed, the longer security lines at the nation’s commercial airports could get.